The Privacy, Data Protection and Cybersecurity Law Review: Brazil

 The Brazilian Internet Law provides that the discipline of internet use in Brazil should preserve the stability, security and functionality of the network, via technical measures consistent with international standards and by encouraging the use of best practices.
 Decree No. 8,771/2016, which regulates the Internet Law, also establishes some guidelines on security standards that connection and application providers must observe when processing personal data and private communications, such as strict control over access to data, authentication mechanisms for access to records, inventories of access to records and use of record management solutions such as encryption or equivalent measures.

-Besides the general provisions of the Brazilian Internet Law and the LGPD, there are several sectoral laws and regulations concerning cybersecurity requirements for specific regulated sectors, including:
+As well as the general provisions of the Brazilian Internet Law and the LGPD, there are several sectoral laws and regulations concerning cybersecurity requirements for specific regulated sectors, including:

 Also, in the public sector: